stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 -  PATCH /auth/permissions/{id}

 Note:
-- modifying a permission will make you the new assigner of this permission.
-You can’t put someone else than you as an assigner.
+- Modifying a permission will make you the new assigner of this permission.
+It is not possible to put someone else than you as an assigner.
-- If you specify a target it will be taken entirely and replace the old target.
+- If a target is specified, it will entirely replace the previous target.

 #### Delete a permission